HotuRam/learning-git/README.md

 # learning-git

-this repos is addesd for learning perpose
+this repo. is added for learning perpose of git-hub